polterguy/polterguy.github.io/tutorials/database-crud/index.md

-**Notice** - If you didn't generate CRUD endpoints for your sakila database then at least make sure that whatever file you're looking at ends with _".get.hl"_ such that we're looking at roughly the same thing in the rest of this tutorial.
+**Notice** - If you didn't generate CRUD endpoints for your sakila database then at least make sure that whatever file you're looking at ends with _".get.hl"_ such that we're looking at roughly the same thing.
 What you are looking at now is the Hyperlambda Magic automatically generated for you.
 The most important part of this code is the following section.

 ```